Home / Industries / B2B SaaS

 ICP first.
 Unit economics second.
 Channel third.

 The order matters.
-Most SaaS marketing engagement starts at the channel level: fix the Google Ads, improve the landing page, build the SDR sequence.
-That is the wrong starting point.
-Channel optimization on top of an undefined ICP or broken positioning produces incrementally better numbers on the wrong motion.
+Most SaaS marketing engagement starts at the channel level: build the Google Ads, improve the landing page, build the SDR sequence.
+SFMA starts with the buyer.
+Channel tuning on top of a loose ICP or broad positioning creates cleaner activity before it creates the right motion.

-The diagnostic starts with ICP.
+The growth build starts with ICP.
 Not the ICP on the pitch deck - the ICP defined by closed ARR cohort analysis.
 Which segments closed fastest.
 Which retained longest.
 Which generated the highest ACV at acceptable CAC.
-That cohort defines the ICP the marketing strategy is built around.
+That cohort defines the buyer path SFMA builds around.

-The Series B CAC problem is almost never a bidding problem.
-It is an ICP problem that shows up in the paid channels first because paid is the only place where spend is visible.
+The Series B CAC growth question is almost never a bidding growth question.
+It is an ICP growth question that shows up in the paid channels first because paid is the only place where spend is visible.

 Representative Engagements

 Three B2B SaaS companies.
-Three different ARR problems.
+Three different ARR growth questions.
 Same methodology.

 5M